Bojjannakonda: Bojjannakonda

 This is the eastern hill.
 It is covered with monolithic stupas surrounding the rock-cut platforms of the Maha stupa.
 The dome of the stupa is constructed of brick.

 The cave was excavated under the aegis of Alexander Rim in 1906.
 It features all three phases of Buddhism: Hinayana, Mahayana and Vajrayana.

 Groups of rock-cut and brick stupas and small chaityas surround this stupa.
 In two of the brick stupas, stone relic caskets in the form of miniature stupas were found.
 An image of the Goddess Hariti is found at the foot of the hill.

 On this hill there are six rock-cut caves of which some have sculptured panels.
-One main cave has sixteen pillars, or which five are broken, and it features a monolithic stupa in the centre.
+One main cave has sixteen pillars, of which five are broken, and it features a monolithic stupa in the centre.
 A pradakshina-patha surrounds it.
-On the ceiling over the stupa is a carving of a chhatra, i.e., umbrella that was originally connected with the top of the stupa, whose shaft was lost.
+On the ceiling over the stupa is a carving of a chhatra, i.e., an umbrella that was originally connected with the top of the stupa, whose shaft was lost.
 Above this cave is an upper story with figures of Buddha.
 Some caves have sculptured panels.
 Most panels consists of a seated Buddha and attendants.

 From this area, seals, terracotta inscribed tablets, terracotta beads, terracotta figures, one gold coin (belonging to Samudra Gupta of the Gupta dynasty who ruled Magadha from 340 to 375 A.D), copper coins belonging to the Eastern Chalukya king Vishnuvardhana surnamed Vishamasiddhi (633 A.D.) and one lead coin were recovered.
 It has the impression of a horse and as such might belong to the later Satavahanas.
 It is on the evidence of these antiquities that it has been possible to date the Buddhist settlement here as lying between the 2nd and the 9th century A.D.
 For, among the earliest coins discovered at the site is that of Samudra Gupta of the 4th century AD.

 As Buddhism began to spread, many centres of learning and viharas for the monks were set up in various regions.
 They can be seen at Thotlakonda, Bavikonda, Pavurallakonda around Visakhapatnam.
 They flourished from the 3rd century BCE to 3rd century CE, but then gradually faded out, probably due to the revival of Hinduism.

 Buddhist monks used to worship on the hill.
 It was originally known as Buddhuni konda (hill of the Buddha) but it came to be known as Bojjannakonda.
 Vaisakha Pournami is celebrated on a large scale at Bojjannakonda.

 The Indian National Trust for Arts and Cultural Heritage, (INTACH), has appealed to the authorities to ensure better protection of Buddhist sites by taking up the declaration of Bavikonda, Thotlakonda, Pavurallakonda and Bojjannakonda as UNESCO heritage sites.